Monday,

 Number of rock iguana subspecies in the West Indies.

 Eleven palm-sized, leathery eggs ranged in color from rich, earthen brown to weak tea.
 The darker eggs were not fertile; the lighter eggs contained a developing rock iguana, folded tight as origami inside.
 Representing the future of their species, the eggs in the toasty warm incubator were being carefully supervised at the San Diego Zoo Institute for Conservation Research.
-For the critically endangered Jamaican iguana, this clutch from two different adult iguana pairs is a significant boost to the assurance population in North America.
-The off-exhibit Kenneth and Anne Griffin Reptile Conservation Center is meticulously managed by conservation program specialist Jeff Lemm, who oversees the breeding and care of several endangered reptile species.
-Jamaican iguanas are of the highest priority for rock iguana conservation; currently there are 75 Jamaican iguanas in 10 North American institutions, and 11 of those rare reptiles reside at the Reptile Conservation Center. [caption id="attachment_124564" align="aligncenter" width="900"] SLEEPING BAG PHASE
+For the critically endangered Jamaican iguana, this clutch from two different adult iguana pairs is a significant boost to the species's global population.
+The Kenneth and Anne Griffin Reptile Conservation Center is meticulously managed by conservation program specialist Jeff Lemm, who oversees the breeding and care of several endangered reptile species.
+Jamaican iguanas are of the highest priority for rock iguana conservation; currently there are 75 Jamaican iguanas cared for at 10 North American institutions, and 11 of those reptiles are at the Reptile Conservation Center. [caption id="attachment_124564" align="aligncenter" width="900"] SLEEPING BAG PHASE

 Hatching is exhausting business!
 Some iguanas rest just out of the shell in a “sleeping bag phase” for a day or two.[/caption]